lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Last but not least, the most important consideration: Kafka Streams takes care of managing _state and time_ for us.

-I invite you to spend some time thinking about how many things you'd need to take care of if you didn't have a join API and you had to join this data manually.
+Just think about it: how many things you'd need to take care of if you didn't have a join API and you had to join this data manually?

-It's a cool mental exercise that helps understand how valuable Kafka Streams really is.
+It's a cool mental exercise that helps you understand how valuable Kafka Streams really is.

-These few examples I presented in this section merely scratch the surface of what Kafka Streams can actually do.
+The few examples I presented in this section merely scratch the surface of what Kafka Streams can actually do.

 I tried my best to keep it short (and obviously failed at that) so there are lots of omissions.
-I'll provide some [next steps](#next-steps) to cover some of these omissions.
+I'll provide a few [next steps](#next-steps) to cover some of these omissions.

 ## How does Kafka Streams work?